jasongwartz/bazel_rules_nodejs_contrib/README.md

 ## Build file generation

 Build file generation is provided as a plugin for [gazelle](https://github.com/bazelbuild/bazel-gazelle) and still WIP and to a certain degree coupled to our internal js setup.
 It should not be difficult to extend / make it more generic though.
 It makes use of the `js_library` and `jest_node_test` provided in these rules.
+It also supports `ts_library` as well as an option to swap out `js_library` generation with `babel_library`.

 To setup the gazlle plugin follow the installation instructions provided by the repository and additionally add the following to your root level `BUILD.bazel`: